 So, keep on reading if you want to know: how safe is Ecuador for tourists?

-Risks You Are Exposed to When Visiting Ecuador
+Highest Risks You Expose Yourself to When Visiting Ecuador

 Overall Risks in Ecuador: MEDIUM